metabase/metabase/docs/users-guide/03-basic-exploration.md

 ![A collection](./images/collection-detail.png)

 If your teammates are cool, they'll have pinned some important dashboards or questions within your collections; if so, those important or useful items will show up nice and large at the top of a collection.
+Any dashboards that are pinned in the top-level, "Our Analytics" collection will also show up on the Metabase homepage.

 Collections also have a list of any other items that are saved within them, as well as a list of other collections that are saved inside the current one.

 #### Exploring dashboards